projectstorm/react-diagrams/README.md

 # STORM React Diagrams

+**NOTE**: This is a fork of [STORM React Diagrams](https://github.com/projectstorm/react-diagrams) with some custom changes required by maana-io

 **PSA**: React Diagrams is currently getting a bit of a rewrite to enable much more advanced features.
 To see the new foundation WIP visit [https://github.com/projectstorm/react-canvas](https://github.com/projectstorm/react-canvas).

 ---